 NFDI conferences will focus on the sharing of information on all planned consortia, regardless of their stage of planning, and networking among consortia.
 In addition, the DFG will provide information about the NFDI, and there will be an opportunity for discussion with relevant experts from the international research system.

-The first NFDI conference will be held on 13 and 14 May 2019 at the Maritim Hotel in Bonn.
+The first NFDI conference was held on 13 and 14 May 2019 at the Maritim Hotel in Bonn.

 - 29 March 2019